Scrapbook Titles and Sayings, Food and Diet

 • I don't care what you call me.
 Just don't call me late for dinner.

-• I eat from all the basic junk food groups: chips, chocolate, and ice cream.
+• I eat from the four basic junk food groups: chips, chocolate, pastry, and ice cream.

 • I found my thrill on Blueberry Hill - Fats Domino